Julius Willigrod: Professional baseball player

 Willigrod played minor league baseball for the Omaha Green Stockings in the Northwestern League in 1879 and then traveled west to California where he played for two seasons with the San Francisco Knickerbockers of the California League.
 During one of his two seasons with San Francisco, he led the league in runs scored despite compiling a batting average of only .207.

 Between July 15 and August 19, 1882, Willigrod played ten games in Major League Baseball, principally as an outfielder, for the Detroit Wolverines and Cleveland Blues of the National League.
 He compiled a .154 batting average in 39 at bats.
 In his final major league game, he hit a triple and scored four runs, a record that still stands for the most runs scored in a player's final major league game.

 Later years

 Willigrod died in 1906 at age 49 in San Francisco, California.
-The cause of death was a gastric hemorrhage due to a stomach ulcer.
 He was buried in the Riverside Cemetery in Marshalltown, Iowa.